The tint on Benjamin Schwartz’s Honda is not quite up to standards, and he wants his dealership to fix it. But should it?

 In response to my BBB complaint, the dealership said that it was too difficult for them to keep up with “continuing multiple changes in the law.”
 But as I mentioned, Florida’s tint law hasn’t changed in over 20 years.

 They also mentioned that it has been four years since I purchased the car.
 That’s entirely true, but I don’t think it has any bearing on the issue.
 Had I known the tint was illegal, I certainly would have asked them to fix it before I bought the car.
-But it’s also the dealership’s responsibility to know enough about cars and the law to ensure that every car that leaves their lot is legal.
-They admit that they made a mistake four years ago and it wasn’t discovered until now, but it was still their mistake.
+But it’s also the dealership’s responsibility to know enough about cars and the law.
+This will ensure that every car that leaves their lot is legal.
+They admit that they made a mistake four years ago.
+Unfortunatley, it wasn’t discovered until now, but it was still their mistake.

 Am I being unreasonable by asking them to reimburse me for the full cost of replacing the tint? — Benjamin Schwartz, Madison, Ala.

-Actually, this is the first time I’ve heard of anyone being pulled over for an illegal tint, but it turns out that it happens from time to time.
+Actually, this is the first time I’ve heard of anyone being pulled over for an illegal tint.
 Highway patrol officers in Florida carry gadgets called VLT meters, which is shorthand for Visible Light Transmission, and they can cite you for breaking the state’s tinting rules.

 According to Florida state law, your front passenger windows need to allow 28 percent or more of light through the glass.
 Rear passenger and back windows must allow at least 15 percent or more.

-These laws were passed in 1991 and haven’t changed, so your dealership should have known about them.
+These laws were passed in 1991 and haven’t changed

 Simply covering the removal of your tint wasn’t enough.
 That’s like saying your car radio doesn’t work, so we’ll uninstall it at no extra charge.
 The dealership would have deleted an important feature for which you probably paid extra.